 Because bacteria dwell on damp spots, these lesions or rashes are brimming with contagious bacteria.
 It is in the second phase where the afflicted man or woman is seriously infectious.
 It can then be accompanied by many other types of signs and symptoms including enlargement of lymph nodes, headache, fever, muscle and joint ache sore throat, and weight loss.
 Secondary syphilis if not handled correctly will move on into tertiary syphilis.

 Tertiary syphilis takes place at least a year after being infected.
 In extraordinary circumstances, the illness shows up after around fifty years of its initial infection.
 Granulomas will begin to build up during this period.
 These are inflammations that seem to be like plushy balls.
 They can manifest in any area of the body including the skeletal system.
 Certainly one of the neurological problems due to tertiary syphilis is neurosyphilis.
 This can go along with hyperactive reflexes and modifications in personality.
-Cardiovascular troubles such as syphilitic aortitis, aortic aneurysm and aortic regurgitation are also easy to have.
+Cardiovascular troubles such as syphilitic aortitis, aortic aneurysm, and aortic regurgitation are also easy to have.
 The ailment might mess with the coronary arteries also via restricting the vessels wherein the blood passes.

-Obviously, you should not allow the syphilis to completely develop.
+Obviously, you should not allow syphilis to completely develop.
 The most sensible thing to do is keep away from it to start with.
 Make use right away of proper treatment the minute the signs and symptoms show.
 Get yourself screened within any local STD clinic nowadays.